For fifty years, The Prince of Wales has used his unique position to champion action for a sustainable future.

 Carbon emissions and renewable energy

-• The Prince of Wales installed solar photovoltaic panels at Clarence House in 2010 and and installed a second array in 2016.
+• The Prince of Wales first installed solar photovoltaic panels at Clarence House in 2010 and then installed a second array in 2016.
 There are also solar panels at Highgrove and the Home Farm.

-• Ground-source and air-source heat pumps at Highgrove are used;
+• Ground-source and air-source heat pumps are used at Highgrove;

 • Energy-efficient boilers at Clarence House reduce gas consumption;

 • Electricity use is closely monitored, including the use of smart meters;

 • Electricity and gas is purchased from renewable sources where possible;

 • Mains gas use is backed by Green Gas credits, which represent biomethane produced by an anaerobic digestion plant near Poundbury;

 • Other measures to conserve energy include the use of fluorescent and LED lighting, motion-sensitive lights and ongoing works to improve building insulation.

 Reducing greenhouse gas emissions is the first and most important stage in minimizing the Household’s carbon footprint.
 The Household balances out its emissions to zero by investing in sustainable forestry and projects that reduce deforestation.